If your cat poops ten times a day or does not poop, you have a valid reason to be overly worried.

 Why Is Wet Food Causing My Cat To Poop Often?

-Wet food can cause your cat to poop more often and more healthily compared to other cat foods.
+Wet food can cause your cat to poop more often and healthily than other cat foods.
 However, we cannot safely conclude that wet food is solely responsible for your cat’s frequent bowel movements.

 Several other factors can make your cat poop more often.
 Besides that, most cats derive most of their water from wet food or their prey.

 1. Better Hydration

 Good and healthy bowel movement comes from proper hydration.
-The best way you can keep your cat hydrated is through wet cat food.
+Wet cat food is the best way to keep your cat hydrated.

 2. Promotes Lean Body Mass

 Wet food is known to be low in carbohydrates and high in protein.
 Feeding your cat this kind of food will alleviate healthy bowel movements and improve the cat’s muscle mass.

-Age always comes with a massive loss of muscles, and wet food will help maintain the LBM during the aging process.
+Age always comes with a massive loss of muscles, and wet food will help maintain the LBM during aging.

 3. Adds More Variety

-Eating the same type of food every day can be boring, and variety most of the time comes as a great relief.
+Eating the same type of food daily can be boring, and variety often is a great relief.
 Feeding dry food to your cat may create this problem.
-Including the wet food, however, will create more gusto and satisfaction.

 Try to include all delightful flavors and textures in your cats’ diet.
-Wet food will satisfy that craving for variety.
+Wet food will satisfy that craving for a variety of cats.

 See also: Can Cats Get Worms From Wet Cat Food?

 What Other Factors Affect How Often Your Cat Poops?

 An unhealthy cat tends to either poop too much (diarrhea) or not poop at all (constipation).
-As silly as it may sound, cats communicate to us through their poopings.
+As silly as it may sound, cats communicate with us through poop.

 Take the initiative of having your cat play around more often.
 Create an environment for them to want to play and expend their energy.